Phoneme

-A phoneme (/ˈfoʊniːm/) is any set of similar speech sounds that are perceptually regarded by the speakers of a language as a single basic sound—a smallest possible phonetic unit—that helps distinguish one word from another.
-All languages contain phonemes (or the spatial-gestural equivalent in sign languages), and all spoken languages include both consonant and vowel phonemes.
-Phonemes are studied under phonology, a branch of the discipline of linguistics (a field encompassing language, writing, speech and related matters).
+A phoneme (/ˈfoʊniːm/ FOH-neem) is a set of similar speech sounds that are perceptually regarded by the speakers of a language as a single basic sound—the smallest possible phonetic unit—that helps distinguish one word from another.
+All languages contain phonemes (or the spatial–gestural equivalent in sign languages), and all spoken languages include both consonant and vowel phonemes.
+Phonemes are studied under phonology, a branch of linguistics, a discipline encompassing the scientific study of language, writing, speech, and related matters.